Leunsel/CheatEngineLua/Manifold-Logger/README.md

 The window carries its own copy of the Manifold design language, so it follows the Cheat Table's active theme when a `Manifold.Forms` instance is loaded and falls back to the bundled Bearded-Arc palette when it is not.
-The per-level hues are sampled from the icon artwork and then contrast-corrected against whatever background the active palette actually uses, so every level stays readable under a theme the Logger has never seen.
+The per-level hues are sampled from the icon artwork.
+A hue that does not reach a 4.5 to 1 contrast ratio on the active palette's plain and striped rows is made lighter or darker until it does, keeping its hue, so every level stays readable under a theme the Logger has never seen.
+On a mid grey background from `#707070` to `#747474`, no colour at all reaches 4.5 to 1 on both rows.
+There a level takes the lightness that comes closest, which reads at 4.37 to 1 or better.

 **It follows a theme change while the window is open**, chrome included.
 That matters because this window is meant to stay open while a table is being worked on, which is exactly when its theme gets